PORTUGAL 10 Days

 Getting there: an easy 40-minute train ride from Lisbon.

-We strongly discourage driving to Sintra, as there are heavy traffic jams and very limited car parking.Direct rail services run from Rossio Station in Baixa district to Sintra Station.
+We strongly discourage driving to Sintra, as there are heavy traffic jams and very limited car parking.Direct rail services run from Rossio Station in the Baixa district to Sintra Station.

 Within Sintra, highlights include: